Sikhism in the United States: First immigrants

-Discrimination after the September 11 attacks
+21st century

+Rising hate

 As a result of the September 11 attacks, some Sikh Americans have become subject to discrimination, often from individuals who mistakenly believe that they are Arab or Muslim.

 Balbir Singh Sodhi, a gas station owner, was killed on September 15, 2001, due to being mistaken for a Muslim.
 In a 2011 report to the United States Senate, the Southern Poverty Law Center reported several assaults and incidents of arson at Sikh temples after September 11.
 All were labeled as hate crimes that resulted from the perpetrators' misconceptions that their targets were Muslim.
 In August 2012, a Sikh temple in Oak Creek, Wisconsin, was the site of a shooting, leading to six Sikh individuals being killed.
 On May 7, 2013, an elderly Sikh man was attacked with an iron bar in Fresno, California, in a possible hate crime.
-On September 21, 2013, Prabhjot Singh, a Sikh professor was attacked in Harlem, New York, by a group of 20-30 men who branded him as "Osama" and Terrorist".
+On September 21, 2013, Prabhjot Singh, a Sikh professor was attacked in Harlem, New York, by a group of 20-30 men who branded him as "Osama bin Laden" and Terrorist".

 A 2007 survey of Sikh students by the Sikh Coalition found that three out of four male students interviewed "had been teased or harassed on account of their religious identity."
 In 2014, the Sikh Coalition released a national report on the bullying of Sikh children in American schools.
 The report found that 55.8% of Sikh students surveyed in Indianapolis reported being bullied, while 54.5% of Sikh students surveyed in Fresno, California, reported being bullied.
 According to the surveys, Sikh students wearing turbans are twice as likely to be bullied as the average American child.

+In 2011, two Sikh American grandfathers were killed while out for a morning walk in Elk Grove, California.
+This led to a national public outcry by the community, raising safety concerns for the city's 3,000 Sikh community members.
+The city completed the "Singh and Kaur Park" in 2021 to commemorate the lives of the slain men, and to raise awareness about the Sikh faith.

+Historic firsts

+In 2019, the United States Senate unanimously passed a resolution recognizing the importance of Sikh history, and contributions to American society.
+In the same year, Snatam Kaur became the first Sikh American nominated for a Grammy Award with her album Beloved.

+In 2009, Kash Gill made history as one of the first Indian mayors and the first Sikh to be elected mayor in the United States when he took office in Yuba City.
+Additionally, the Charlottesville City Council (Virginia) appointed councilmember Satyendra Huja to the position of mayor in 2012, becoming the first turban-wearing Sikh to hold the position.
+In 2020, Elk Grove elected Bobbie Allen-Singh as its new mayor, making her the first Sikh woman to hold the position of mayor in an American city.